Most Workflows Don't Break in the Middle. They Break at the Edges.

 What "reliable" actually means

-The same inputs produce the same outcomes, and branching logic is explicit.
+The same inputs produce the same outcomes.
+Workflow logic is explicit and consistent.

 Auditability